D$^2$-DPM: Dual Denoising for Quantized Diffusion Probabilistic Models: Experiments

 \subsection{Ablation Study}

-As shown in Table~\ref{table:5}, we performe comprehensive ablation studies on the denoising components of the dual denoising mechanisms, S-D$^2$ and D-D$^2$.
-Stochastic Joint Correction (SJC), which implicitly corrects the variance while simultaneously correcting the mean using estimated noise, corresponds to S-D$^2$, while Deterministic Mean Correction (DMC) and Deterministic Variance Correction (DVC) are the key components of D-D$^2$.
-By applying SJC, we achieved reductions of 0.99 in FID and 0.38 in sFID compared to PTQD, indicating that S-D$^2$ successfully performs joint correction, leading to a more accurate restoration of the distribution.
-In D-D$^2$, the use of DMC alone effectively reduces FID and sFID by 0.76 and 0.20, respectively, indicating that we accurately estimate the conditional mean of quantization nois through joint distribution.
-Building on this, applying DVC further reduced FID and sFID by 0.33 and 0.25, respectively, clearly indicating that the additional variance was also effectively absorbed by the stochastic term.
-The above experiments indicate that our proposed D$^2$-DPM more effectively mitigates the adverse effects of quantization noise and more precisely corrects distributions.
+As shown in Table~\ref{table:5}, we perform ablation studies on the denoising components of dual denoising mechanisms, S-D$^2$ and D-D$^2$.
+Stochastic Joint Correction (SJC), which implicitly corrects the variance while correcting the mean using estimated noise, corresponds to S-D$^2$, while Deterministic Mean Correction (DMC) and Deterministic Variance Correction (DVC) are the key components of D-D$^2$.
+By applying SJC, we achieve FID and sFID reductions of 0.99 and 0.38 compared to PTQD, showing that S-D$^2$ successfully performs joint correction for more accurate distribution restoration.
+In D-D$^2$, the use of DMC alone reduces FID and sFID by 0.76 and 0.20, respectively, showing that we accurately estimate the conditional mean of quantization nois through joint distribution.
+Building on this, applying DVC further reduces FID and sFID by 0.33 and 0.25, indicating that the additional variance is also effectively absorbed by the stochastic term.
+The above experiments show that our D$^2$-DPM more effectively mitigates the adverse effects of quantization noise and more precisely corrects distributions.